-All first year students are allocated an Academic Advisor with whom they will meet for an hour weekly or fortnightly during Semesters A and B. Second year students will meet with their their Advisors on a regular basis.
-In the final year, students will continue with the same Advisor and will also be allocated a Dissertation Supervisor and will attend 1-2-1 meetings with both.
+All first year students are allocated an Academic Advisor with whom they will meet regularly during Semesters A and B. Second year students will meet with their their Advisors on a regular basis.
+In the final year, students will continue with the same Advisor as far as possible, and will also be allocated a Dissertation Supervisor and will attend 1-2-1 meetings with both.
 All staff have weekly office hours when they are available to see students on a one-to-one basis.